Thursday, 25 December 2014

 During the encounter with the first son, Eliab (my father is God-like), God tells Samuel not to be deceived and not to look upon his stature and outward appearance for God looks at the heart.

-The second son called is Abinadab (my father is willing or noble) shows that he has knowledge of a willing Father, but not of an able Father.
+The second son called is Abinadab (my father is willing or noble).
+This shows that he has knowledge of a willing Father, but not of an able Father.
 Abinadab also points to man’s own works of self-righteousness.

-The third son called is Shammah (horror, waste, appalling) pointing toward man malicious ascribing of evil things to YHVH, God of love and goodness and kindness, having mercy and grace being patient and abundant in love.
+The third son called is Shammah (horror, waste, appalling).
+His name points toward the deception of man, where all evil that happens and adversity are ascribed to YHVH.
+Instead, God declared Himself as love and goodness and kindness, having mercy and grace being patient and abundant.
+(Still the case today)

 None of these called, and also none of the other sons whose names are not mentioned, are the chosen ones.

-When Samuel inquires about another, Jesse calls the last, the youngest, insignificant, shepherd with the name David (beloved).
+When Samuel inquires about another, Jesse (I posses) calls David

 The shadow come of age